The Graduate Student Assistant to the Dean of Graduate Studies and Chancellor

 The GSADC is ready and willing to engage with students via email or in person; in person meetings may take place in the Graduate Studies office (Mrak 250) or at the campus location of your choice.
 Meetings at off-campus locations, including downtown Davis, the Sacramento campus, or remote labs (Bodega Bay, Tahoe) are also possible.
 To set up an appointment or start a conversation by email, please email this year's GSADC, at email@example.com

-Email Jeanelle at firstname.lastname@example.org if you would like to arrange a meeting to voice concerns about administrative policies, input your opinion on graduate student representation, or discuss difficulties encountered in your course of study.
+Learn about the 2018-2019 GSADC in her Graduate Studies profile, or email Mayowa at firstname.lastname@example.org if you would like to arrange a meeting to voice concerns about administrative policies, share your opinion on graduate student representation, or discuss difficulties encountered in your course of study.